kouky/MavlinkSwiftConnectDemo/README.md

     brew install carthage

-Build and run the demo using Xcode 7 or above.
+Build and run the demo using Xcode 9.1+

 ## Notes when using application with Pixhawk